 Charles H. Revson Foundation Fellow Professor Matthew Hockenos

 Professor Matthew Hockenos is Associate Professor and Chair of the Department of History at Skidmore College in New York.
 He received a Ph.D. and an M.A. in history from New York University and a B.A. in history from Connecticut College.
-For his Charles H. Revson Foundation Fellowship, Professor Hockenos will conduct research for his project “Antisemitism and the Berlin Judenmission, 1933-1950s.”
+For his Charles H. Revson Foundation Fellowship, Professor Hockenos conducted research for his project “Antisemitism and the Berlin Judenmission, 1933-1950s.”